jitesh-raut/azure-email-communication-service-for-sending-emails/README.md

 ## Email Communication Service:

 Sending Emails: The cost is based on the number of emails sent and the amount of data transferred.
-The pricing is $0.00025 per email sent and $0.00012 per MB of data transferred​ ​.
+The pricing is $0.00025 per email sent and $0.00012 per MB of data transferred​.

+Example Calculation:

-Example Calculation: If you send 1000 emails, each of 1 MB, the cost would be:
+If you send 1000 emails, each of 1 MB, the cost would be:

    Email cost: 1000 emails x $0.00025 = $0.25

    Data transfer cost: 1000 MB x $0.00012 = $0.12

    Total cost for 1000 emails: $0.25 + $0.12 = $0.37

 ref: [GitHub](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/communication-services/concepts/email-pricing.md)